-What is an Orthoptist?
+What Does it Take to Be an Orthoptist?

 - Provide instructions to patients or family members concerning diagnoses or treatment plans.